thatchereames/thatchereames/README.md

 🌱 Working to grow my GitHub

-🔍 Searching for an Summer 2025 internship
+🔍 Searching for a Summer 2025 Internship

 ## 👨🏻‍💻 Languages
 Python, Java, HTML, C